aholtsberg/Molysynth/README.md

 Contributed by Anders Holtsberg \<<anders.holtsberg@gmail.com>\>

-An open-source electric molyphonic guitar pitch tracker.
-A better and simpler way to develop real time sound algorithms off-line.
+Molysynth is an open-source electric molyphonic guitar pitch tracker.
+It also demonstrades a better and simpler way to develop real time sound algorithms off-line.
+C code is the only programming lanuage used.
-Only C code.
-A KISS to you from me.
+KISS to you from me.

 You are only interested in this package if you are interested in
    * music instrument real-time __pitch tracking__ in general, or